mardiros/jeepito/docs/source/user/cookbook/02-repository.rst

 -------------------

 First, we create types that describe results from the repository.
-This is a personal choice to avoid exceptions here to deal with error, the messagebus is not enforcing this kind of practice.
+This is a personal choice to avoid exceptions here to deal with error, the jeepito is not enforcing this kind of practice.

 The ``BookRepositoryError`` describe all kind of errors the repository can encountered,